AlysCarillo/ExcelFileHandling-WebTech/README.md

 This ASP.NET MVC project demonstrates how to upload, extract, and process data from Excel files, creating tables in a SQL Server database for each worksheet in the Excel file.

+## Features

+- **Excel File Upload:** Users can upload Excel files with an unknown structure.
+- **Dynamic Table Creation:** The application dynamically creates tables in the database based on the Excel file structure.
+- **Data Extraction:** Data is extracted from the Excel file and inserted into the corresponding database table.
+- **Multiple Worksheets Support:** If an Excel file contains multiple worksheets, tables are created for each worksheet with a user-specified table name prefix.

 ## Getting Started

 ### Prerequisites